CreamyCookie/qmk_userspace/keyboards/ducktopus/keymaps/vial/features/README.md

 ---

+The goal is to make tap hold behave more intuitively.

 This features completely overwrites the way tap hold keys work.

 When the user presses `LCTL_T(KC_E)` and then `KC_V`, the decision to send `CTRL + V` or `EV` is made based on the duration that both keys are held down simultaneously.
 If the overlap is larger than a certain duration, it is a hold, and so `CTRL + V` will be sent.
 If they don't, it is considered a tap, and so `EV` will be sent.

 However, the overlap duration is not a static duration like with the `TAPPING_TERM`.
-Instead, the duration is estimated using a heuristic when the `V` is pressed.
+Instead, the duration is estimated using a heuristic once `V` is pressed.
 It uses information like the duration between the two presses, as well as the press before.
 There are also two functions that directly make a choice.
-They are used when a key is wrapped or three keys are down.
+They are used when a key is wrapped or when three keys are down.
 These functions were found using a genetic algorithm (specifically genetic programming and symbolic regression).

-Note that the key events in the hold case (`LCTL_T(KC_E)` becomes `CTRL`) are sent immediately once the actual overlap is greater than the predicted one.
-As a result, these key events may be sent much faster than using the traditional tap hold system.

 For more information, see the [evolve_heuristic_tap_hold](https://github.com/CreamyCookie/evolve_heuristic_tap_hold) repository.